SK108045/AI-Conversational-Agent-with-Ollama/README.md

 ## Requirements

-Before running this project, please ensure your system meets the following hardware requirements:
+Before running this project, please ensure your server meets the following hardware requirements:

  **For Larger Models:**
   - GPU: A dedicated GPU is strongly recommended for optimal performance with larger language